CrunchyData/pg_parquet/README.md

 # run cargo-pgrx to build and install the extension
 > cargo pgrx run
+# or if you are building on top of an existing postgres (install instead of run)
+> cargo pgrx install --manifest-path Cargo.toml  --pg-config $(which pg_config)

 # create the extension in the database
 psql> "CREATE EXTENSION pg_parquet;"